Robbieakoto/Robbieakoto/README.md

 ![Profile Banner - 1 (1)](https://user-images.githubusercontent.com/33154097/90301136-f16a7280-de95-11ea-8c76-54c69ad523df.png)

 #### About Me:
-I'm a Product manager and software engineer who is passionate about creating projects, building solutions to problems with tech, and community building.
-Checkout my startup www.appgharage.com.
+I'm a software engineer who is passionate about creating and building solutions to problems with tech, and empowering women in the tech.
+I am also a community builder.

 ##### Know/Learning